 - Claims to be with the police, government agencies like Canada Revenue Agency, a bank, a collection agency or securities regulator but you cannot confirm who they are or who they work for.

-- Knows details about your lost money but you have never connected with before.
+- Knows details about your lost money but you have never connected with them before.

 - Promises to get your lost money back for a fee.